Pescara Abruzzo And Molise, Italy Travel Guide

 Up-to-date tour information.

-Pescara's compact size and clear layout make it a city that you can enjoy at your own pace.
+Pescara's compact size and clear layout create a city which you can enjoy at your own pace.